MicrosoftDocs/entra-docs/docs/id-governance/conditional-access-exclusion.md

 1. Browse to **Identity governance** > **Access reviews**.

-1. Select the Access review you are using with the group you created an exclusion policy for.
+1. Select the Access review you're using with the group you created an exclusion policy for.

 1. Select **Results** to see who was approved to stay on the list and who was removed.